cutelyst/CMlyst/README.md

  Help is welcome :)

 ## Dependencies
- * Grantlee
+ * Cutelee
- * Cutelyst 2.0.0 with enablend Grantlee plugin
+ * Cutelyst 2.11.0 with CuteleeView plugin enabled

 ## Configuration
 Create an INI file like cmlyst.conf with: